Tonya Couch's bond of $75,000 has been paid

 Wearing an electronic ankle monitor is part of her bond agreement.

 Authorities have accused Tonya Couch of helping her son leave the country to avoid a probation hearing that might have led to jail time for him.

-Texas prosecutors had charged her with hindering the apprehension of a felon and bond was initially set at $1 million.
-That happened in December, after she was returned to the United States but while she was still in Los Angeles, in the custody of the L.A.
+Texas prosecutors had charged her with hindering the apprehension of a felon and initially set bond at $1 million.
+That happened in December after she was returned to the United States but was still in Los Angeles, in the custody of the L.A.
 Police Department.

-During Monday's bond hearing, Tarrant County Judge Wayne Salvant lowered her bond and issued several other conditions.
+During the Monday bond hearing, Tarrant County, Texas, Judge Wayne Salvant lowered her bond and issued several other conditions

 While Couch is out on bond, she must:

 - Wear an electronic ankle monitor

 - Report to authorities on a weekly basis

 - Live in Tarrant County with her 29-year-old son and his family

 - Abstain from using controlled substances or alcohol (she’ll be drug tested)